So You Think You Can Dance Australia: Season 4 (2014)

 The show resumed airing on 9 February 2014 featuring a shortened format with one show broadcast a week, similar to the U.S. seasons 9 and 10.
-The new format also eliminated the open audition process, with the season opening at the Top 100 stage, these dancers having been selected via audition tapes and processes not portrayed in any episode, a format atypical of So You Think You Can Dance shows, which generally show the contestant selection process from earlier auditions on.
+The new format also eliminated the open audition process, with the season opening at the Top 100 stage, these contestants having been selected via audition tapes and processes not portrayed in any episode, a format atypical of So You Think You Can Dance shows, which generally show the contestant selection process from earlier auditions on.
 The show also featured an entire change in judging cast, with Paula Abdul, Aaron Cashacting, Jason Gilkison, and Shannon Holtzapffel filling the seats of the panel, as well as a change in host, with Carrie Bickmore presenting.
-The fourth season concluded on Thursday, 1 May with contemporary dancers Michael Dameski and Lauren Seymour taking 1st and 2nd places respectively.
+The fourth season concluded on Thursday, 1 May with contemporary contestants Michael Dameski and Lauren Seymour taking 1st and 2nd places respectively.
 To date, neither Network Ten nor the show's producers have made a statement as to whether the show will be returning for a fifth season.